 The Prestonian Lecture is the only lecture given under the authority of the United Grand Lodge of England.
-William Preston (1742-1818), the foremost Masonic educator of his time, left a legacy to provide for an Annual Lectureship.
-Set out below is the preamble to the list of Prestonian Lectures which appears in each Grand Lodge of England Masonic Year Book.
+William Preston (1742-1818), regarded as the foremost Masonic educator of his time, left a legacy to provide for an Annual Lectureship.
+The preamble to the list of Prestonian Lectures which appears in each Grand Lodge of England Masonic Year Book is set out below:

 Join or Renew your Membership of Q.C.C.C.Join or renew

 Your support will allow us to extend the research material and research services currently provided.
 Thank you.